piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 Theme selector
 ==============

 Basically a theme selector doesn't differ much from a theme resolver.
-The difference between them is that a theme selector returns the **theme instance** for a given Request.
+The key difference is that a theme selector returns a **theme instance** for a particular request.
+We can say a theme selector is a right place to put any higher logic.
 A theme selector is a class which implements the `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorInterface`.

 ```php
 interface ThemeSelectorInterface